danielmiessler/fabric/README.md

 <br />

 > [!NOTE]
-September 15, 2024 — Fabric now supports calling the new `o1-preview` model using the `-r` switch (which stands for raw.
+September 15, 2024 — Lots of new stuff!
+> * Fabric now supports calling the new `o1-preview` model using the `-r` switch (which stands for raw.
 Normal queries won't work with `o1-preview` because they disabled System access and don't allow us to set `Temperature`.
->
->
+> * We have early support for Raycast!
+Under the `/patterns` directory there's a `raycast` directory with scripts that can be called from Raycast.
+If you add a scripts directory within Raycast and point it to your `~/.config/fabric/patterns/raycast` directory, you'll then be able to 1) invoke Raycast, type the name of the script, and then 2) paste in the content to be passed, and the results will return in Raycast.
+There's currently only one script in there but I am (Daniel) adding more.

-> **The following command line options were changed during the migration to Go:**
+> **Go Migration: The following command line options were changed during the migration to Go:**
 > * You now need to use the -c option instead of -C to copy the result to the clipboard.
 > * You now need to use the -s option instead of -S to stream results in realtime.
 > * The following command line options have been removed `--agents` (-a), `--gui`, `--clearsession`, `--remoteOllamaServer`, and `--sessionlog`